usemarkup/chef-solr-config/README.md

 As well as being able to setup and configure cores, this cookbook provides the ability to generate a solrconfig.xml via configuration.
 The solrconfig.xml is based on the 'sample_techproducts_configs' example distributed with solr.

+This repository includes a compiled version of the [https://github.com/LucidWorks/query-autofiltering-component](Lucidworks autofiltering component).

 Attributes
 ----------